FIU-SCIS-Senior-Projects/MYVIPCity-1.0/Code/README.md

 ### MyVipCity.CompositionRoot

-This is the project where the IoC container used in this project, **[SimpleInjector] (https://simpleinjector.org/index.html)** is configured
+This is the project where the IoC container used in this project, [SimpleInjector](https://simpleinjector.org/index.html), is configured